tier4/AWSIM/docs/UserGuide/BuildFromSource/UnityInstallation/index.md

         ```

 !!! success
-    After successful installation the version will be available under the `Installs` tab in Unity Hub.
+    After successful installation the version will be available under the `Installs` tab in *Unity Hub*.
 Now you can proceed to the next step [Setup Unity Project](../SetupUnityProject/).
     ![successful_install](successful_install.png)